 Colaboradores e desenvolvedores

-“All In One WP Security & Firewall” é um software com código aberto.
+“All-In-One Security (AIOS) – Security and Firewall” é um software com código aberto.
 As seguintes pessoas contribuíram para este plugin.Colaboradores

-“All In One WP Security & Firewall” foi traduzido para 12 localizações.
+“All-In-One Security (AIOS) – Security and Firewall” foi traduzido para 12 localizações.
 Agradecemos aos tradutores por suas contribuições.

 Interessado no desenvolvimento?

 Navegue pelo código, dê uma olhada no repositório SVN ou assine o registro de desenvolvimento via RSS.

 - FEATURE: IP addresses – Blacklist manager functionality based on PHP instead of .htaccess rules.
 Added AIOS_DISABLE_BLACKLIST_IP_MANAGER constant, Define it in your wp-config.php to disable IP Blacklist manager.

 - FEATURE: Detect spambots posting comments and discard it completely or mark as spam.

 - FEATURE: Encrypt TFA secret keys that are stored in the database (extra protection in case of your database being hacked)